- Reference Number: HEY-469/2020

 You have been offered a knee replacement to relieve the pain you have in your knee and improve your function, as other methods of improving it have not succeeded (pain relief, anti-inflammatory medications, exercise, walking sticks etc.).

 What are the results of total knee replacements?

 Following surgery, the pain and stiffness from your knee should gradually improve.
 The majority of patients are able to increase their activity over time (months).
-Just over 80% of patients who have a knee replacement are happy with the results and are glad they have had it done even if they have some residual aches in their leg; they feel that the surgery has improved their quality of life.
-Only a minority (5-10%) have lingering symptoms or are unhappy with the outcome for a variety of reasons particularly if a complication has occurred.
+Just over 80% of patients who have a knee replacement are happy with the results and are pleased they have had it done even if they have some residual aches in their leg; they feel that the surgery has improved their quality of life.
+Only a minority (5 – 10%) have lingering symptoms or are unhappy with the outcome for a variety of reasons particularly if a complication has occurred.